-Harvard College Library Research Services provides customized library classes and/or web-based library research guides developed in collaboration with freshman seminar faculty.
+Lamont Library is the undergraduate library where books for seminars may be put on reserve.
+Requests for reserves should be done through the Canvas course website.
+Harvard College Library Research Services also provides customized library classes and/or web-based library research guides developed in collaboration with freshman seminar faculty.

-Please contact Cheryl LaGuardia at firstname.lastname@example.org or 617-496-4226 with any questions about library services, such as: individual research consultations, library orientations, sessions in library research, and/or online research guides tailored to a subject or course (such as this guide for the course, Literature 170: Images in Motion: Time and Space in Film and Literature).
-She can also get you directly to the other library staff who can answer copyright questions about your course.
+Please contact Cheryl LaGuardia at firstname.lastname@example.org or 617-496-4226 with any questions about these library services: individual research consultations, library orientations, sessions in library research, and/or online research guides tailored to a subject or course (such as this guide for the course, Literature 170: Images in Motion: Time and Space in Film and Literature).

 Do freshman seminars meet during Reading Period?